 So the higher the opt-in rate, the bigger the sample size, and the more accurate their models.

-We’ve already moved to using the IDFV exclusively for the user ID.
+We’ve already moved to use the IDFV exclusively for the user ID.
 Alongside this, we now only attempt to call the IDFA value if the user has given consent.
 We only use the IDFA when processing or matching attribution callbacks from other services (like Adjust).
 Or to share the data (for a specific game studio) via our Data Services.

 Introducing ATT (App Tracking Transparency)

 To know how many of your users opted-in, we need to review how Apple introduced ATT (App Tracking Transparency).